giuliopanda/milk-admin/readme.md

 The direction I want to give to this system is related to data monitoring and reporting.

 # Changelog

+## v 250801
+- new: Module management: Added the ability to hide modules on the installation page and in the shell.
+This has been done for modules that must always be active, such as install and auth.
+- new:Added module installation and management.
+You can now install or update modules directly from the administrative interface.
+You can also enable or disable modules without uninstalling them.
+- improve: Removed the cron and api_registry modules because they can now be installed separately.
+- improve: Improved the display of CLI commands.
+- improve: Added the ability to set the default sorting order on modellist (table).
+- fix: install mysql and sqlite db
+- fix: customizations functions.php path
+- fix: modellist search filter did not work with other custom filters
+- doc: improve documentation

 ## v1.1 (250700)
 - feat: auth - Added hook 'auth.user_list' for modifying the user list and add 'install.copy_files' for skip directories in install process